Tuesday, November 7, 2017

 DAY 1: Countdown to Christmas

-These darling metal prints have a finish that allows you to use a dry erase marker on them!
-Some clever person came up with this cute idea to countdown to Christmas.
+Original Product & Design: These 11x14 metal prints have a finish that allows you to use a dry erase marker on them!
+Some clever person came up with this cute idea to countdown to Christmas, and I think they're darling.

 Day 2: Let Us Take Care of the Dishes